ChuckJonas/vscode-apex-pmd/README.md

 ### Using custom rules written in Java

 If you want to use your own [custom rules](https://pmd.github.io/latest/pmd_userdocs_extending_writing_pmd_rules.html) from a jar file, then the jar file must be on the classpath.
 By default, the PMD folder and the workspace root folder are included in the classpath.
 You can add further folders using the `additionalClassPaths` setting.
+This ["Hello world"](https://github.com/andrewgilbertsagecom/pmd-custom-rule-sample) example is a good starting place for beginners.

 ## Legal Stuff